“You should do it,” they said.

 This, I wasn’t worried about.
 I served as the assistant golf professional here from 2005 to 2010 and looked forward to the nice little walk that the front 9 offers.
 By now, the sun was up and it was starting to feel a little more like spring and there were just a few people on the golf course.
 That was probably a good thing with the pace we were walking (not fast) and the number of strokes my buddy was taking each hole (many.)

-But even as he was having me write down his double bogey on the score card, he couldn’t get over how good the course looked so early in the season.
+But even as he was having me write down his double bogey on the scorecard, he couldn’t get over how good the course looked so early in the season.
 And, even more surprisingly, we played in right at 2 hours.
-I’ve played nearly every course in Central Oregon and people always ask me “what’s your favorite golf course?”
+I’ve played nearly every course in Central Oregon (we have 30) and people always ask me “what’s your favorite golf course?”
 That’s impossible to answer, but if I could only play one course every single day, I’d probably tee it up at “The Widg.”

 By now our legs were good and warmed up.
 And tired.
 And maybe not ready to pedal our bikes for a little more than 7 miles at Phil’s Trail.